Particular/docs.particular.net/nservicebus/hosting/docker-host/index.md

 This file contains the instructions for compiling the endpoint and creating the Docker image.

 The endpoint will be hosted in a container that is based on the `microsoft/dotnet:2.0-runtime` image.
-Once built, the container image will contain the compiled artifacts of the endpoint project, and will launch that endpoint when the container is run.
+Once built, the container image contains the compiled artifacts of the endpoint project, and will launch that endpoint when the container is run.

 To compile the endpoint and create the Docker image, run the following command: